ivy-llc/ivy/README.md

 Ivy is an open-source machine learning framework that enables you to:

+- Convert ML models, tools and libraries between frameworks while maintaining complete functionality using `ivy.source_to_source`
+- Create optimized graph-based models and functions in any native framework (PyTorch, TensorFlow, etc..) with `ivy.trace_graph`
-- Use your ML models and/or functions in any framework by converting any code from one framework to another using `ivy.transpile`
+- Use your ML models or functions in any framework using a graph-tracing approach with `ivy.transpile`
-- Convert entire ML models and libraries between frameworks by generating identical source code in any frameworkusing `ivy.source_to_source` *(currently in private beta)*

 <div style="display: block;" align="center">
     <div>